Modalities

 Neuro-Affirming and Identity-Aligned Care

-Neurodivergence isn’t something I try to “work around”—it’s something I affirm, name, and celebrate.
-Whether I’m meeting with an individual or facilitating a group, I talk openly about masking, sensory needs, and burnout as real and valid parts of the experience.
+I approach neurodivergence as a meaningful part of human experience—not something to work around, but something to affirm, name, and celebrate.
+I talk openly about masking, sensory needs, and burnout as real and valid aspects of people’s lived experience.
 I offer flexibility in how we communicate and pace our time together, which might mean integrating silence, movement, or structured visual tools depending on what feels most supportive.
 Metaphor, imagery, and even humor often show up as ways to support executive functioning and deepen insight.

-Identity-affirming work, for me, means paying attention to how race, gender, class, disability, and culture are showing up in the room—not as an abstract idea, but as something real and relational.
-I center the language and frameworks people use for themselves, and I aim to hold space that both affirms identity and acknowledges the harm or constraint imposed by larger systems when it’s present.
+Identity-affirming work also means attending to how race, gender, class, disability, and culture show up in the room—not as abstract ideas, but as real and relational experiences.
+I center the language and frameworks people use for themselves while acknowledging the impact of broader systems, including harm or constraint when present.
+My goal is to create spaces that are accessible, responsive, and grounded in how people actually experience and move through the world.

 Navigating Systems Without Losing Yourself

-I don’t subscribe to frameworks that are compliance-driven, deficit-focused, or pathologizing.
-My work isn’t about helping people “fit” into unjust systems—it’s about honoring their insight, supporting their resilience, and finding ways to get needs met and move through those systems with more clarity, connection, and agency.
+I do not work from compliance-driven, deficit-focused, or pathologizing frameworks.
+My work is not about helping people “fit” into unjust systems—it is about honoring insight, supporting resilience, helping people get their needs met, and moving through systems with greater clarity, connection, and agency.